Central limit theorems for bounded random variables under belief: Introduction

+Formula (\ref{cltinter}) shows that the belief measure of $\Psi_n(s^\infty)(A_1)$ in a two-sided interval will converge to a bivariate normal distribution which is completely different from the classical CLTs under probabilities.
+To our best knowledge, the above theorem is the first result concerning CLTs for two-sided intervals under belief measures.
+Formula (\ref{cltinter}) dazzles us because we could hardly imagine the belief measure for a two-sided interval should be approximated by a bivariate normal distribution.
+Although belief measures, also called infinitely monotone capacities, are the most special non-additive measures (see page 76 in \cite{WKl}), the above result is a milestone in studying CLTs under non-additive probabilities.

-It is well known the classical laws of large numbers and central limit theorems as fundamental limit theorems play an significant role in the development of probability theory and its applications.
-The key in the proof of these theorems lies in the additivity of probabilities and the widely use of characteristic functions which have a one to one correspondence to distribution functions.
-However, such additivity assumption is not reasonable in many areas of applications because many uncertain phenomena can not easily be modeled using additive probabilities.
-Moreover economists have found that additive probabilities result in the Allais paradox and the Ellsberg paradox, see Allais \cite{Al} and Ellsberg \cite{El}.
-So a lot of papers have used non-additive probabilities to describe and interpret the phenomena(see for example \cite{CE},\cite{CH},\cite{FLS},\cite{Gi},\cite{Hu},\cite{Pe} ,\cite{Pe2},\cite{Sc},\cite{Wa},\cite{WF},\cite{WK} ).
+It is well known the classical LLNs (laws of large numbers) and CLTs play a significant role in the development of probability theory and its applications.
+The key in the proof of these theorems lies in the additivity of probabilities.
+Such additivity assumption is widely used in statistics, economics, decision theory etc, but it is yet not reasonable in many cases.
+For instance, the famous Allais paradox and Ellsberg paradox (see Allais \cite{Al} and Ellsberg \cite{El} respectively) in economic decision theory challenged the additivity assumption a lot.
+In the seminal paper \cite{Ch}, Choquet proposed the theory of capacities where he removed the additivity assumption.
+Choquet's theory has been applied to statistics by Huber and Strassen \cite{HS} where Neyman-Pearson lemma for capacities was studied.
+Also, the Allais paradox and Ellsberg paradox could be explained partially by capacities, or more generally, non-additive probabilities.
+As the role of classical limit theories played in the probability theory, limit theories under non-additive probabilities are urgent for the more potential general applications.